aydakikio/blocker/README.md

 # How to setup
 For adding a website for blocking , add `"www.website address"` to `websites` array in script.
 It will generate a block state for each ip and website in `websites` array.
 Each block state will add to `/etc/hosts/` file later.

-For editing the script run this commend on terminal:
+For editing the script run this commend on terminal and add websites to `websites` array in script:

 > $ nano blocker.sh

 You can fill `nano` with your favourite text editor.

-then you can add  websites to `websites` array in script.

 > [!WARNING]
 >  please don't insert websites with `https://` or `http://` prefixes.
 This method will not working with these prefixes.